Travel Hacks

 by California Chaney

-Photo by Scott Markewitz / courtesy of Utah Office of Tourism.
+Skiing Photo by Scott Markewitz / courtesy of Utah Office of Tourism.

 Skiing is a very expensive pastime.
 Base costs typically include equipment (skis, boots, poles, helmet), gear (thermal layers, hand warmers, gators), lodging (ski in-ski out doesn't come cheap), and transportation (the best mountains are often in remote destinations).
 And that's before you even hit the slopes, which cannot be accessed without a lift ticket or ski pass — another dent to the bottom line.

-The worst way to acquire a lift ticket is on the day you want to ski, especially if it's a weekend or a holiday when tickets not only costs the most but may be unavailable if the mountain is at capacity.
 Many ski resorts, especially the popular ones, manage crowds by limiting the number of passes offered daily; they also incentivize skiing on non-peak days by making weekend passes pricier.
-(Put another way, skiing isn't a spontaneous activity like going to the movies.
+Put another way, skiing isn't a spontaneous activity like going to the movies.
 It's more like going to Paris.
-You wouldn't show up at the airport and hope to get on the next flight on Friday afternoon without spending a fortune.)
+You wouldn't show up at the airport and hope to get on the next flight on Friday afternoon without spending a fortune.

 One way to make skiing more accessible and affordable is to buy a ski pass that bundles many slopes onto one ticket, and to buy the pass well in advance of the winter season.
-Prices are at their lowest in the spring and increase throughout the year, sometimes in the fall Buying early also guarantees you'll get a pass, as many sell out by the fall.
-The top passes for the US market are EpicIkonMountain CollectiveIndy, and Powder Alliance.
+Prices are at their lowest in the spring and increase throughout the year.
+Buying early also guarantees you'll get a pass, as some can sell out by autumn.
+The top passes for the US market, Epic and Ikon, are especially great for week-long ski trips.
+Which is better, Epic or Ikon?
+Ski.com has a great comparison chart.
+The smaller passes, Mountain Collective and Indy, are better for casual skiers and shorter trips.

 It pays to read the fine print, because the details matter.
 Passes can be exclusive to resorts (you can't use Ikon to ski Vail, which is on Epic) and may have restrictions like blackout dates (important if you're skiing over a holiday) or day limits for a single resort.
 Access to special pricing at partner resorts is another good feature.
 Other options include length of time (from one day to full season), geography (Rockies, northeast), and perks (discounts on lodging, food, and retail and friends and family tickets).
 Many offer installment payment plans, which is helpful for passes that cost more than $1000.
 The best pass for you will be the one that covers the mountains you want to ski.
-Here's a closer look.
+Here's a closer look and the deadlines to track.

 Epic

 For the ambitious skier who wants access to the largest number of resorts, nothing beats Epic.
-Owned by Vail Resorts, the pass is accepted at 85 resorts in the United States, Canada, Europe, and Australia, including favorites like Vail (of course), Breckenridge, Park City, Whistler Blackcomb, and Stowe.
-Epic offers 20 different passes, including those for military and college students.
+Owned by Vail Resorts, the pass is accepted at resorts in the United States, Canada, Europe, and Australia, including favorites like Vail (of course), Breckenridge, Park City, Whistler Blackcomb, and Stowe.
+Epic offers a number of different passes, including those for military and college students.
 In true ski bum style — come for the winter, stay for the summer — Epic offers has warm-weather perks like discounts on scenic gondolas, golf, bike rentals, and hotels.
 You can compare Epic passes here.

 Ikon